Current QIMR Berghofer appointment

-Over the past six years she has been chief investigator on competitive research grants totalling over $5 million from the NHMRC & ARC and on research consultancies totalling over $5.2 million including reports to decision-makers at the Department of Health.
+Over the past 5 years she have been chief investigator on competitive research grants totalling over $5 million from the NHMRC & ARC and on research consultancies totalling over $5.2 million including reports to decision-makers at the Department of health.
 Her research addresses the societal cost of health issues and the cost-effectiveness of health interventions and technologies.

-In 2017, Louisa was awarded $480,000, 18-months funding from the Queensland Genomic Health Alliance to lead the Evaluation of Clinical Genomics workstream capability.
-This involves building evaluation activities into four clinical demonstration projects which will implement genomic testing in various patient groups and develop a framework for valuing clinical genomics.
+Since 2017, Louisa have received funding from the Queensland Genomics to lead the Evaluation of Clinical Genomics project.
+This involves building evaluation activities into the clinical implementation projects which will integrate genomic testing in various patient groups and develop a framework for valuing clinical genomics.

 Other current appointments

-- Adjunct Associate Professor, School of Nursing, QUT
+- Adjunct Associate Professor – QUT & UQ